Top 10 ‘need to knows’ to becoming an LGP Approved Contractor

 Secondly, look out for the contract expiry date.
 Most, but not all LGP contracts have 3 year terms, with options of 2 x 12 month extensions.
 LGP generally releases RFTs six months prior to contract expiry.
 You should find out and diarise these dates.

-Lastly, ensure you are registered with TenderLink and that you have nominated a profile that accurately represents your organisations offering.
-TenderLink is a tendering portal that many organisations, including local government, use to manage their tendering process.
+Lastly, ensure you are registered with TenderLink and eProcure and that you have nominated a profile that accurately represents your organisations offering.
+These are tendering portals that many organisations, including local government, use to manage their tendering process.

-Please note: Registration on Tenderlink does not mean you are an LGP approved contractor, it is for notification of LGP tenders.
+Registration on Tenderlink or eProcure does not mean you are an LGP approved contractor, it is for notification of LGP tenders.
 You should ensure that your details are kept up to date so that you don’t miss out on these notifications.